Teaching is said to be one of the most rewarding professions in the world. As an educator, you get to help mold the brilliant minds of tomorrow.

 Another way you can make your resume stand out is by disclosing your certifications and licenses.

 You cannot become a Teacher fresh out of college.
 Depending on your country or state, there is legislation that specifies teachers have to be certified or licensed before they can teach.

 If you are in the process of securing your license, indicate the date or year when you expect to receive it.

 Textbooks are still relevant in this day and age of technology.
-However, if you want to increase the chances of getting hired, computer knowledge is one of the essential Teacher Resume skills.
+However, if you want to increase the chances of getting hired, computer knowledge is one of the essential skills to put on a resume.

 In addition to becoming proficient with MS Office, here is a list of software programs that would make your Teacher Resume look more attractive: